cyber-prophet/cy/README.md

 ## Key features of Cy

 - Different settings for different profiles (RPC endpoints, private keys, networks, etc.)
-- Seamlessly upload and download data to a Cyber node or to a local IPFS node
+- Seamlessly upload and download data to a Cybernode or to a local IPFS node
-- Creating multiple cyberlinks
+- Create multiple cyberlinks and publish them simoltaneously
-- Export graph formats: Cosmograph, Gephi, Graphviz
+- Export Cybergraphs to formats of Cosmograph, Gephi, Graphviz
-- Shortcuts for interacting with passport smart contract
+- Shortcuts for interacting with the Bostrom's passport smart contract
 - Cyber search in terminal
 - Many more (see list of functions below)